 This gate is the sign of victory over the wars with Bikaner and Jaipur.
 It was built by Maharaja Man Singh.

 This gate is the sign of victory over Mughals.
 Further, it marks the western gate of the fort.
 Maharaj Ajit Singh built this gate.

 Next, this gate has the iron spikes to stop the rambling elephants of the enemies.
 Maharaja Maldeo built this gate.

 DODH KANGRA POL

 This gate still has the cannon bill hit marks.
 And this is the fourth gate of the seven gates.

 These are the small gates in the fort, which has several rooms for safeguarding.

 This is the sixth gate of seven gates.
-This gate has “hand imprints” of the royal queens of Maharaja Man Singh, who commited sati.
-This sati remarks the last massive sati.
+This gate has “hand imprints” of the royal queens of Maharaja Man Singh, who committed Sati.
+And this wall remarks the last massive Sati.

 There is an ancient temple inside the fort.
-The chamunda Mata Temple is one among them.
-It was located at one end of the fort, surrounded by beautiful small garden.
+The Chamundi Mata Temple is one among them.
+It is located at one end of the fort, surrounded by a beautiful small garden.